TeamNexile/jk-workshop-docs/level-making/hitboxes.md

 The hitbox file resolution needs to be right because the game needs a grid (13 columns by 13 rows) to determine the hitboxes for each screen, that means **each screen** is sized <u>60 by 45 pixels</u>.

 > Therefore, that means that one pixel on the hitbox equals to 8 pixels in-game.
+And the total amount of possible screens is 169.

 > Following this logic you can add an helper grid (with whatever tool you chose to draw hitboxes) to help you find easily the hitbox of your screen without overflowing into a new one.
 {: .note }